-Analyzing equity performance by sector, patterns emerge that may serve as point-in-time opportunities.
+Analyzing equity performance by sector and industry, patterns emerge that may serve as point-in-time investment opportunities as Election Day approaches.
 For example, policy platforms can impact a sector or industry's regulation and profitability.
-In the instance that investors anticipate a Republican win, Utilities, Energy, Financials and Industrials may track the strong performance as they tend to outperform in election years when Republicans have won.
-Conversely,
+In the instance that investors anticipate a Republican win, utilities, energy, financials and industrials may track the strong performance as they tend to outperform in election years when Republicans have won.
+Conversely, information technology and consumer discretionary performed favorably when a Democrat was the eventual winner (see Exhibit 8).